merchise/xotl.tools/docs/source/CONTRIBUTING.rst

 is testing the documentation instead of testing the code, which is the purpose of the former.

-Most of our normal tests are currently simple functions with the "test_" prefix and are located in the ``tests/`` directory.
+Most of our normal tests are currently simple functions with the "test" prefix and are located in the ``tests/`` directory.

 Many functions that lacks are, though, tested by our use in other